 Let’s start with the connected components.
-Sensors that are installed within a physical “twin” collect data related to the working conditions or status of the object (thickness, color, hardness, speeds and so on).
+Sensors in terms of a physical “twin” collect data related to the working conditions or status of the object (thickness, color, hardness, speeds, and so on).
 The process is continuous, and data can be varied and differ in size, depending on the capacity of the IoT device and goals laid out before the model.
 The digital twin’s components are then connected to the cloud-based platform to analyze the gathered data.
 After that, the platform provides manufacturers with lessons-learned output rendered virtually.
-Now they can analyze, manipulated and optimize the objects in a digital testing environment before transferring the changes to the real world.
+Now they can analyze, manipulated, and optimize the objects in a digital testing environment before transferring the changes to the real world.

 We intentionally start from manufacturing as a major field which doesn’t spare resources to inject digital twins technology into their Industrial Internet of Things (IIoT) initiatives.
 Gartner predicts that at least 50 percent of well-established manufacturing companies will have at least one digital twin initiative launched by 2020.
 The value manufacturers see in digital twins is in the new opportunities this technology brings for employees training, streamlining existing operations as well as testing new products and procedures.